pfptcommunity/pfptcommunity/README.md

 ## Spreadsheet or BI tools consuming NPRE People/Risk data

-everal BI and spreadsheet tools, like Microsoft Power BI and/or Excel or Google's toolset can directly fetch JSON data from an REST endpoint.
+Several BI and spreadsheet tools, like Microsoft Power BI and/or Excel or Google's toolset can directly fetch JSON data from an REST endpoint.
 See the [Microsoft doc](https://docs.microsoft.com/en-us/power-query/connectors/web/web) for more information.
 See below some samples that fetches data directly from the NPRE endpoint.

 <img src="https://raw.githubusercontent.com/pfptcommunity/pfptcommunity/main/npre_api_pb13.jpg" width=78% height=78%>